EduardoSalin/motaverse/README.md

 ### User Story #2
-As a registered user, I want to log in to the online platform, so I can see new posts created on the platform and I can create new comments.
-Since a registered user has provided their ID and password, when the registered user clicks the “Sign In” button then, if their credentials are valid, they are presented with
+*As a registered user, I want to log in to the online platform, so I can create new posts.
+Since a registered user has provided their ID and password, when the registered user clicks the “Sign In” button then, if their credentials are valid, they are presented with all the posts that have been submitted in chronological order, showing the newest ones on top.*

 ### User Story #3
-Comment on a post?
+As a registered user,

 ### User Story #4
 Like a post?
 ### User Story #5